edl78/weed_training/readme.md

 ## Architecture
 - Depends on having a mongodb instance with all annotation data collected from CVAT, meaning weed_annotations must first be started.
-- Bayesisan optimization via Sherpa for hyperparameters.
+- Bayesian optimization via Sherpa for hyperparameters.
 - Can output a number of networks ['resnet18', 'resnet34', 'resnet50', 'resnet101', 'resnet152'] or any combination of pytorch available networks.
 Configured to train a resnet18 for the weed detection task.
 - If fast track method is chosen, weed_training is stand alone and depends only on the image data and pickle files.